List of NHL rivalries: Montreal Canadiens vs. Ottawa Senators

 The rivalry between the Montreal Canadiens and the original Ottawa Senators and later, the contemporary Ottawa Senators began before the NHL was born as both teams played in the National Hockey Association beginning in 1910.
 Prior to that, Montreal and Ottawa teams played in various amateur leagues from 1884 and competed for the Stanley Cup from the first season it was awarded in 1894.
 The teams first played each other on January 22, 1910, when the Canadiens were still known as "Les Canadiens", and Ottawa had not adopted the Senators nickname.
 Ottawa and the Canadiens first met in the playoffs in March 1917, won by Montreal, which then faced Seattle in the Stanley Cup Final.
 This rivalry was transferred to the NHL as both teams were original members of the NHL.
 The first National Hockey League game was between the original Ottawa Senators and Montreal Canadiens on December 19, 1917.
 Also, in 1927, the two teams faced each other in the second round, Ottawa won that series and they went on to win the Stanley Cup.
 After the Senators NHL franchise was disbanded, an amateur Ottawa Senators team continued the rivalry by playing Montreal teams in the Quebec Senior League until 1954.

 The Canadiens and the contemporary Senators face each other often as they are both in the Atlantic Division.
 Fueling the rivalry is the cities' proximity to each other.
 There is only a two-hour drive from Montreal to Ottawa via Quebec Autoroute 40 and Ontario Highway 417, plus railway and air connections.
 The current Ottawa Senators' first NHL game was held in Ottawa on October 8, 1992, where the expansion Senators beat the Canadiens 5–3.
 That victory was one of the only Senators' highlights of their inaugural season; they won only nine more games the rest of the season to finish with ten wins and 24 points, while the Canadiens won their 24th Stanley Cup that season.
-Another regular-season highlight of the Canadiens–Ottawa rivalry was the NHL Centennial Classic played at TD Place Stadium outdoors in Ottawa in December 2017, celebrating the centennial of the first NHL games.
+Another regular season highlight of the Canadiens–Ottawa rivalry was the NHL 100 Classic played at TD Place Stadium outdoors in Ottawa on December 16, 2017, celebrating the centennial of the first NHL games.